 hills we finally arrived in Zmigrod,

-there are no Jews living in town or within 75 miles of the town.
-They are all gone.
+no Jews living in town or within 75 miles of the town.
+They are

 From the outskirts we drove straight to our first stop---City Hall---in the hope that they would be able to show me the house location of where my Grandfather and his family lived.
 It was a funny experience because we arrived at about 11:30 AM and the door to the office of records was locked.
 It turned out that the young woman who ran the statistics office was busy breast feeding her baby.
 Suddenly the door opened and her husb whisked the baby away.
 Through my guide-translator I think I made my request for information clear but her reply was that there were no Jews living in Zmigrod and the records of their births and deaths were no longer kept in the City Hall but were held in the provincial capital of Cracow.
 However, since I knew that building 45 in town was on the square and she showed the guide where it was.
 She also informed him how to get to the site of the mass slaughter of all Jews in Zmigrod and surrounding villages in July, 1942 and also where the ancient Jewish Cemetery was.